Body Language for Sport and Performance

 Body Language for Sport and Performance is a free article by internationally renowned sport psychologist Gareth J. Mole from Condor Performance.

-Working on your Body Language is a key part of good sport/performance psychology.
+Working on body language is a key component of sport/performance psychology.

 A Quick Introduction to Body Language

 The first and most important aspect of improving your body language is to accept/believe that the way you look on the outside doesn’t always need to match how you feel on the inside.
-Before reading the rest of this article I would like you to reflect on this question for a few minutes.
+Before reading the remainder of this article, I would like you to reflect on the following question for a few minutes.

-If you don’t buy into this fact, believing that certain strong emotions are always going to come out (“I couldn’t help it”) through your facial expressions and the rest of your body then there is no point in moving onto some of the strategies below until you have worked out a way to prove yourself wrong.
+If you don’t buy into this fact, believing that certain strong emotions are always going to come out (“I couldn’t help it”) through your facial expressions and the rest of your body, then there is no point in moving on to some of the strategies below until you have worked out a way to prove yourself wrong.

-If you have no idea how then hire an acting coach for a few hours and ask them to teach you.
-Or send us an email asking to work with Performance psychologist Brian Langsworth who is a master of this work due to his background in the performing arts.
-Or at least scroll to the bottom of this blog where I have added two of my favourite body language improvement videos from Youtube.
+Suppose you have no idea how, then hire an acting coach for a few hours and ask them to teach you.
+Alternatively, please email us to request to work with performance psychologist Brian Langsworth, an expert in this area due to his background in the performing arts.
+Alternatively, please scroll to the bottom of this blog, where I have added two of my favourite body language improvement videos from YouTube.

-If you’ve been reading some of my colleague Madalyn’s excellent recent sport-specific articles you’ll be aware that actions, thoughts and feelings are more separate (independent) than most people believe.
+If you’ve been reading some of my colleague Madalyn’s excellent recent sport-specific articles, you’ll be aware that actions, thoughts and feelings are more separate (independent) than most people believe.
 Body Language movements are actions and actions alone.
-They are not thoughts nor are they feelings.
+They are neither thoughts nor feelings.

-But if you are already a believer then read on …
+But if you are already a believer, then read on …

-Body Language is best broken down into three main areas.
-First, we have the face (eyes and mouth), then the head and then finally the rest of your body (the parts below the neck).
-Generally, Body Language doesn’t incorporate other non-verbal forms of communication such as tone of voice or grunts etc. But this is certainly another aspect that can be worked on.
-Think about how important communication is in team sports and how little non-verbal communication is targeted for improvement in such teams (not the ones we work with of course ?).
+First, we have the face (eyes and mouth), then the head, and finally the rest of the body (the parts below the neck).
+Generally, Body Language doesn’t incorporate other nonverbal forms of communication, such as tone of voice or grunts.
+However, this is undoubtedly another aspect that can be improved.
+Think about how important communication is in team sports and how little non-verbal communication is targeted for improvement in such teams (not the ones we work with, of course).

-A nice gentle introduction to improving your body language is to go through these three areas and simply mix it up.
-Many athletes and performers who take body language seriously (typically, the most successful ones … surprise, surprise) use a mirror or record themselves whilst doing this but it’s not essential.
+A nice, gentle introduction to improving your body language is to go through these three areas and mix them up.
+Many athletes and performers who take body language seriously (typically, the most successful ones … surprise, surprise) use a mirror or record themselves whilst doing this, but it’s not essential.
 Why not try right now?
-Make a happy face, then a sad one, then a calm one followed by an angry one.
+Make a happy face, then a sad one, then a calm one, followed by an angry one.

 The Next Step …